...

 Seeking Support from Loved Ones

-It is essential for individuals with ODD to lean on the support of loved ones.
+Individuals with ODD need to lean on the support of loved ones.
 Confiding in trusted friends, family, or partners can provide a safe space for emotional expression and understanding.
 Loved ones can offer encouragement, guidance, and assistance in managing the challenges associated with ODD.
 A robust support system helps individuals with ODD feel validated and less isolated, promoting overall well-being.

 Utilizing Stress Management Techniques